MEF-GIT/MEF-LSO-Sonata-SDK/doc/serviceability/offeringQualification/MEF_W87.md

 as a specialized event (`PoqEvent`) attributes as described in `productOfferingQualificationNotification.api.yaml`.

-[RXXX] If the Requesting Entity has the authority to represent more than one Buyer the request **MUST** include `buyerId` query parameter that identifies the Buyer being represented [MEF79 R80]
+[R2] If the Requesting Entity has the authority to represent more than one Buyer the request **MUST** include `buyerId` query parameter that identifies the Buyer being represented [MEF79 R80]

-[RXXX] If the Requesting Entity represents precisely one Buyer with the Responding Entity, the request **MUST NOT** specify the `buyerId` [MEF79 R81]
+[R3] If the Requesting Entity represents precisely one Buyer with the Responding Entity, the request **MUST NOT** specify the `buyerId` [MEF79 R81]

-[RXXX] If the Responding Entity represents more than one Seller to this Buyer the request **MUST** include `sellerId` query parameter that identifies the Seller with whom this request is associated [MEF79 R82]
+[R4] If the Responding Entity represents more than one Seller to this Buyer the request **MUST** include `sellerId` query parameter that identifies the Seller with whom this request is associated [MEF79 R82]

-[RXXX] If the Responding Entity represents precisely one Seller to this Buyer, the request **MUST NOT** specify the `sellerId` [MEF79 R83]
+[R5] If the Responding Entity represents precisely one Seller to this Buyer, the request **MUST NOT** specify the `sellerId` [MEF79 R83]

-[RXXX] If `buyerId` or `sellerId` attributes were specified in the request same attributes **MUST**
+[R6] If `buyerId` or `sellerId` attributes were specified in the request same attributes **MUST** be used in notification payload.

 ## 5.2.
 Data Model - Key Entities